firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 	);
 ```

-This query is equivalent to:
+The previous query is equivalent to the following:

 ``` sql
 SELECT